LAION-AI/CLAP/README.md

 ## Dataset format
 We use training data in webdataset format.
 For details of our dataset please see https://github.com/LAION-AI/audio-dataset.

+Due to copyright reason, we cannot release the dataset we train this model on.
+However, we released [LAION-audio-630K](https://github.com/LAION-AI/audio-dataset/tree/main/laion-audio-630k), the data source we used to compose the dataset with link to each audio and their caption.
+Please refer to [LAION-audio-630K](https://github.com/LAION-AI/audio-dataset/tree/main/laion-audio-630k) for more details.
+You could download the dataset and train locally.
+To train on local dataset, please change the `--remotedata` in training scripts (see [experiment_scripts](./experiment_scripts) folder) with `--datasetpath <your dir to datasets>`.

-You can find an example of our dataset format in [here](https://drive.google.com/drive/folders/1aU54FGctrjhxA2sTN0wgHVsPm0nPEc_E?usp=share_link).
+You can find an example of our dataset format in [here](https://drive.google.com/drive/folders/1scyH43eQAcrBz-5fAw44C6RNBhC3ejvX?usp=sharing).
 It contains the full ESC50 dataset, split according to the first 5-fold split.

 ## Training, Fine-tuning and Evaluation